 In an effort to help our readers in their future boot purchases we have compiled a quick and easy guide to common boot terminology.
 You don't have to be a boot expert overnight, but knowing the common terms will help you immensely when shopping for your next pair of boots.

 Note that all boots are different, but this general guide will give you a sense of the basic anatomy of the boot.
-For a more in-depth look into different toe and outsole types please check out our Guide To Toes & Soles or our Boot Style Guide.
+For a more in-depth look into different toe and outsole types please check out our Guides To Boot Toes and Soles or our Boot Style Guide.

 - Eyelet - Holes where the laces go through.
 You will often hear the term 6-Eyelet or 8-Eyelet boot referring to the number of eyelet rows on a boot.
 Can be used to help determine the height of the boot.